shemetz/roll-from-compendium/Readme.md

 # BetterRolls

 This module is compatible with [BetterRolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e), and will call the BetterRolls' "quick roll" option on items.
+However, if you want to see the full item description (instead of e.g. a )

 # Note for D&D 5th Edition
 - When casting a spell with a dummy actor when your selected character doesn't have the spell slots for it, you'll want